gitter-badger/windsock/README.md

 ```

 ### windsock.html()
-The html method is used to take a compiled virtual DOM and return and HTML string.
+The html method is used to take a compiled virtual DOM and return an HTML string.
 ```javascript
 windsock.html(observableList);
 ```